japio7/retail-revenue-optimization/README.md

 - Revenue increases with price up to a peak, then declines as demand drops
 - A small number of features (price and recent demand) drive most of the predictive power
 - Many engineered features contribute minimal additional value
+- This suggests pricing should be treated as a dynamic lever rather than a fixed business decision

 ---